 Initiatives by & with the Young Global Changers

-The Young Global Changers are young changemakers from academica, business and civil society are engaged in projects and activities that work towards the Recoupling of economic, political, environmental and social domains.
-In 2020 ninety young people from around the world selected to participate in the Global Solutions Summit.
-They participated in the Digital Global Solutions Summit and continue their engagement beyond the summit.
+The Young Global Changers are young changemakers from academia, business and civil society who are engaged in projects and activities that work towards the Recoupling of economic, political, environmental and social domains.
+In 2020, 90 young people from around the world were selected to participate in the Global Solutions Summit.
+These Young Global Changemakers also continued their engagement beyond the summit by participating in the Digital Global Solutions Summit.

 On this page you can find an overview of the activities and initiatives that the Young Global Changers were involved in preparing and implementing.